githubLewis/Football-data-analysis/README.md

 ![Southampton Averages](/outputs/examples/Southampton_avg.jpg?raw=true)

 ### Teams.py
-Shared code, contains the team class and CSV helper.
+Shared code, contains the team class and helper functions, such as poisson & csvopen.

 ## Usage
 Scripts can be run in the Python terminal.